-Women with cervical cancer that has spread to the tissues or lymph nodes surrounding the cervix will usually have chemoradiotherapy to reduce the chance of the cancer coming back.
-See below.
+You may have radiation therapy on its own as the main treatment for cervical cancer, or you may have it after surgery to help get rid of any remaining cancer cells.
+If the cervical cancer that has spread to the tissues or lymph nodes surrounding the cervix, you will usually have radiation therapy in combination with chemotherapy (chemoradiation) to reduce the chance of the cancer coming back.

-If you are treated with chemoradiotherapy, you will usually receive lowdose chemotherapy once a week a few hours before the radiotherapy appointment.
+If you have chemoradiation, you will usually receive chemotherapy once a week a few hours before the radiation therapy appointment.

-In external radiotherapy, a machine produces radiation (such as x-rays) and directs it to the cervix, lymph nodes and other organs that need treatment.
-The initial planning session will include a CT scan to work out where to direct the radiation beams.
-This may take up to 45 minutes, but the actual treatment takes only a few minutes each time.
+In external beam radiation therapy, a machine precisely directs radiation beams from outside the body to the cervix, lymph nodes and other organs that need treatment.
+The initial planning session will include a CT scan to work out where to direct the radiation beams, and may take up to 45 minutes.
+The actual treatment takes only a few minutes each time.

 To hold the applicator in place, you may have gauze padding put into your vagina, and a stitch or two in the area between the vulva and the anus (perineum).
 You will also have a small tube (catheter) inserted to empty your bladder of urine during treatment.

-You will have a CT or MRI scan to check the location and size of the cancer.
-This scan will help your doctor deliver the brachytherapy to the correct area.
-Once your doctor is happy with the treatment plan, the radiation source will be placed into the applicator for 10–20 minutes.
+You will have a CT (computerised tomography) or MRI (magnetic resonance imaging) scan to check the position of the applicator.
+This scan helps your doctor deliver the brachytherapy to the correct area.
+Once your doctor has completed the treatment plan, the radiation source will be placed into the applicator for 10 to 20 minutes.
 If you have a general anaesthetic, this will happen while you are asleep.

 The side effects you experience vary depending on the dose of the radiotherapy and the length of the treatment.
 Many will be short-term side effects that occur during treatment or within a few weeks of finishing.
 Some side effects may be late effects, not appearing until some time after treatment.

-During radiotherapy, your body uses a lot of energy dealing with the effects of radiation on healthy cells.
-Travelling to treatment can also be tiring.
-Tiredness usually builds up slowly during the course of the treatment, particularly towards the end.
-It may last for weeks after treatment ends.
+Your body uses a lot of energy dealing with the effects of radiation on healthy cells.
+Tiredness usually builds up slowly during the course of the treatment, particularly near the end.
+It may last for some time after treatment ends.

-If radiotherapy is aimed at your pelvis area, you may lose your pubic hair.
+If radiation therapy is aimed at your pelvic area, you may lose your pubic hair.
 This hair may grow back after the treatment ends, but it will usually be thinner.
-Radiotherapy will not cause you to lose hair from your head or other parts of your body.
+The radiation therapy will not cause you to lose hair from your head or other parts of your body.